Shop Subscribe

 Pedometers

 Pedometers are probably one of the first examples that come to mind when discussing technology and physical activity.
-Measuring steps is one of the easiest ways to measure physical activity, and pedometers can be used by a wide range of age groups.
-Another benefit of using pedometers is they can be used in a variety of tasks, such as doing household chores or scavenger hunts.
-One issue to remember with pedometers and heart rate monitors is that target rates are different for children with different abilities and activity levels, so be sure to plan accordingly.
+Measuring steps is one of the easiest ways to assess physical activity, and pedometers can be used by people of all ages.
+Another benefit of using pedometers is that they can be used in a variety of tasks, such as doing household chores or scavenger hunts.
+One issue to remember with pedometers and heart rate monitors is that target rates vary by ability and activity level, so be sure to plan accordingly.

 Heart Rate Monitors